Myrmex/overview/cadmus/dev/concepts/graph-walker.md

 ![walking - 5](../../../img/cadmus/graph/walker-vid-07.png)

->As you can see, non-literal terminal (leaf) nodes are green.

 (4) Again, we can expand the last outbound group, `crm:P11i_participated_in`, and we find a meeting node:

 ![walking - 6](../../../img/cadmus/graph/walker-vid-07.png)